waku-org/research/incentivization.md

 3. reputation
 4. results cross-checking

-In this document, we focus on the simplest proof-of-concept i13n for Store (PoC).
+In this document, we focus on the simplest proof-of-concept (PoC) i13n for Store.
 Compared to the fully-fledged protocol, the PoC version is simplified in the following ways:
 - cost calculation is based on a common-knowledge price;
 - there is no price advertisement and no price negotiation;
 - each query is paid for in a separate transaction, `txid` acts a proof of payment;
 - the reputation system is simplified (see below);
-- there is no results cross-checking.
+- the results are not cross-checked.

 In the PoC protocol:
 1. the client calculates the price based on the known rate per hour of history;